super-SSS/DCKD/README.md

 ![DCKD](DCKD.png)

-#### 🚩Accepted by AAAI2025

 ## News

 - [2025.01] Training codes is released.
-- [2024.12] 💥💥💥Congratulations, DCKD has been applied to the Huawei’s flagship model!
+- [2024.12] Accepted by AAAI2025.
+Congratulations, DCKD has been applied to the Huawei Mate70 and Mate X6 series!

 ## Preparation